Research

 Quantum Algorithms

-Quantum chemistry can potentially benefit from the rapid advances in quantum computing hardware.
+Quantum chemistry can potentially benefit from the rapid advances in quantum computing/simulation hardware.
 In collaboration with industry partners (including IBM), our lab develops new quantum algorithms for strongly correlated electronic states.
-For example, we are currently exploring a new family of ansatzes based on the unitary cluster Jastrow wavefunction, which is both hardware-efficient and physically justifiable.
+For example, we have introduced a family of ansatzes based on the unitary cluster Jastrow wavefunction, which is both hardware-efficient and physically justifiable.
 Our efforts in quantum algorithms tend to reveal fresh perspectives on classical ones too!

 Simulations of Complex Chemical & Biological Systems

-Understanding realistic catalytic systems such as the oxygen-evolving complex in photosystem II and cyctochrome C oxidase requires much more than solving the electronic structure problem for an isolated active site at zero-temperature.
-Combining a wealth of reliable data from first-principles methods such as AFQMC with improved physically-appropriate functional forms, the Shee group will develop semi-empirical models to reach longer length- and time-scales.
-These include new density functionals and semi-classical interatomic potentials for the simulation of, e.g., metal cofactors in drug design, metal organic frameworks, polynuclear transition metal compounds, and water wires.
-We have plans to improve implicit solvation models for beyond-main-group molecules as well.
+Understanding chemical systems such as the oxygen-evolving complex in photosystem II, cyctochrome C oxidase, and PFAS-capture in porous materials requires much more than solving the electronic structure problem for an isolated active site at zero-temperature.
+Combining reliable reference data from first-principles methods such as AFQMC with suitable functional forms (based on physical intuition and often machine learning), the Shee lab is developing semi-empirical interatomic potentials to enable predictive simulations to reach longer length- and time-scales.

 We value and welcome opportunities to collaborate with experimentalists, at Rice and beyond.